-Every time a beamtrawl is taken at a station, the EXCEL worksheet '2m-beamtrawl-haul information' (Sheet 2 and/or EXCEL worksheet 2BTHI, Appendix 5) must be filled in.
-This worksheet is applicable to each of the 2m-beamtrawl samples taken, but some of the fields will be constant throughout the survey (e.g. country, ship, warp diameter).
-Appendix 1 lists the criteria required to fill in each field of the sheet.
+Every time a beam trawl is taken at a station, the EXCEL worksheet '2m-beam trawl-haul information' (Section 6.14.5 {Appendix 5} Sheet 2 and/or EXCEL worksheet 2BTHI,) must be filled in.
+This worksheet is applicable to each of the 2m-beam trawl samples taken, but some of the fields will be constant throughout the survey (e.g. country, ship, warp diameter).
+Appendix 1 (section 6.14.1) lists the criteria required to fill in each field of the sheet.
 Explanation of some of the fields is given below.

-- Warp length 2.5 3.5: 1.
-As a general rule the warp length/ depth ratio should be 3: 1, never more than 3.5: 1 and in shallower water no less than 2.5: 1.
-The speed of the vessel and warp-out speed should be almost synchronised, maintaining a slight forward motion to keep the trawl stable in the water.
-A 1.5-knot speed and warp payout of 50m/min will achieve this. - When deploying the beamtrawl it is suggested that two ropes are used to steady it, one either side.
-This will help to keep the beamtrawl stable and reduce the risk of it turning upside down. - For each tow, an average towing speed of 1.5 knots (average speed over ground see Sheet 2) should be maintained for a tow duration of 5 minutes.
-As some vessels will have little control at such slow speeds, tow speeds between 1-2 knots will be deemed acceptable. - Haul out speed/procedure.
-Initially, half the warp should be recovered as fast as possible this is to ensure the beam trawl lifts off the seabed quickly and cleanly.
-Thereafter a recovery rate of 70-100m/sec-1 should ensure minimal damage to the animals in the codend. - Wherever possible Scanmar should be attached to the beamtrawl showing whether the beamtrawl has been in close vicinity to the seabed.
-Alternatively, on retrieving the trawl, shiny beamtrawl shoes have been shown to indicate evidence that the trawl has maintained bottom contact.
-Another method may be to apply spraypaint or pen marks before launching the beamtrawl and to then examine for their presence after the haul.
-This will indicate whether the trawl has been on the bottom and whether it has been the right way up (Sheet 2 and/or EXCEL worksheet 2BTHI). - Partners should wash out the codend after each tow.
-If the net needs washing, it should be towed behind the vessel with an open codend.
+As a general rule the warp length/depth ratio should be 3: 1, never more than 3.5: 1 and in shallower water no less than 2.5: 1.
+The speed of the vessel and warp pay-out speed should be almost synchronised, maintaining a slight forward motion to keep the beam trawl stable in the water.
+A 1.5-knot vessel speed and warp pay-out of 50m/min should achieve this.
+When initially deploying the beam trawl over the side or stern of the vessel, two ropes, one either side, should be used to steady it, keeping the beam trawl stable and reducing the risk of it turning upside down.
+For each tow, an average towing speed of 1.5 knots (average speed over ground - see section 6.14.5 Appendix 5 Sheet 2) should be maintained for a tow duration of 5 minutes.
+As some vessels will have little control at such slow speeds, tow speeds between 1-2 knots will be deemed acceptable.

-During the period that the beamtrawl is towing on the seafloor, towing direction, ground speed, depth and position of the beamtrawl are entered into the haul information sheet (Sheet 2 and/or EXCEL worksheet 2BTHI).
+During the period that the beam trawl is towing on the seafloor, towing direction, ground speed, depth and position of the beam trawl are entered into the haul information sheet (see section 6.14.5 Appendix 5 Sheet 2 and/or EXCEL worksheet 2BTHI).
 Where possible these data are recorded at 1-minute intervals throughout the tow.
-This will allow for a more accurate calculation of area covered by the beamtrawl.
-If this is not possible, the data must, as a minimum, be recorded at the Start and Stop fishing times (see Sheet 2).

-The first readings are taken after the trawl has landed on the bottom (as indicated by Scanmar), and starts to be towed (Start) - i.e. at the point when the winches are blocked up (end of warp payout).
-Stop (fishing end) should be recorded as the time that the trawl leaves the bottom, as indicated by Scanmar.
-For those partners operating without Scanmar, 'Stop' is taken to be at 5 minutes and thus the readings for 5 minutes and 'Stop' in EXCEL worksheet 2BTHI (Time Stop Fishing) and Sheet 2 are the same.
-At a later date, the Scottish partner will apply a conversion factor to account for the underestimation of area for the data provided by those partners not using Scanmar.
+This will allow for a more accurate calculation of area covered by the beam trawl.
+If this is not possible, the data must, as a minimum, be recorded at the Start and Stop fishing times (see section 6.14.5 Appendix 5 Sheet 2).
+The first readings are taken after the trawl has landed on the bottom (as indicated by Scanmar©), and starts to be towed (Start) - i.e. at the point when the winches are blocked up (end of warp payout).
+Stop (fishing end) should be recorded as the time that the trawl leaves the bottom, as indicated by Scanmar©.
+For those partners operating without Scanmar©, 'Stop' is taken to be at 5 minutes and thus the readings for 5 minutes and 'Stop' in EXCEL worksheet 2BTHI (Time Stop Fishing) and Sheet 2 (section 6.14.5 Appendix 5) are the same.
+At a later date, the Scottish partner will apply a conversion factor to account for the underestimation of area for the data provided by those partners not using Scanmar©.